 - Injury or trauma to the affected area

 - Blood clots in the arteries that are not related to plaque buildup

 Receiving a diagnosis for PAD is relatively straightforward.
 The condition of your legs will often give a strong indication that PAD is involved.
 Checking the blood pressure in your ankle and comparing it to that in your arm can indicate a narrowing of your arteries.
 We can also run diagnostic tests to establish your levels of cholesterol, homocysteine, and C-reactive protein.

 Imaging tests that allow us to see the blood flow inside your arteries and their structure are also incredibly helpful in establishing a diagnosis.
-During an angiogram, we will inject dye into your artery and then use an imaging device to capture its path.
 X-rays, computed tomographic angiography, Magnetic Resonance Angiography, and ultrasound can all be useful tools in establishing a PAD diagnosis.

 What Are the Symptoms of PAD?

 The most common symptoms of peripheral artery disease involve cramping and pain in the legs or hips.
 This results from a lack of blood supply and oxygen due to narrowed arteries.
 However, it is not the only sign of PAD.
 Some others that can indicate that blood is restricted in your arteries include:

 - Pain in the hips or intermittent pain in the calves when walking